SlackBuffer/blockchain-web/Go/TGPL.md

     - By convention, formatting functions whose names end in `f` use the formatting rules of `fmt.Printf`, whereas those whose names ends in `ln` follow `Println`, formatting their arguments as if by `%v`, followed by a newline
 - ***blank identifier***
     - `_`
-    - may be used whenever syntax requires a variable name but program logic does not
+    - It may be used whenever syntax requires a variable name but program logic does not
-- declare a string variable
+- Declare a string variable
     1. `s := ""`
         - can be used only within a function, not for package-level variables
     2. `var s string`